 Higher yields and simplicity are two of the best reasons to switch over to deep water culture.

 We're big on encouraging people to grow things for themselves, even if they don't think they have green thumbs.
-Check out our other options here.
+With Grobo, you can grow amazing plants stress-free.